— About —

 “ZHENNI LI, A BRILLIANT, SOPHISTICATED, AND VERSATILE MASTER OF PIANO” --HELSINGIN SANOMAT

-Highlights of the ‘17/18 season include debut recitals in Carnegie Hall’s Zankel Hall and the Berlin Philharmonie and her CD recording debut “Melancholie” on the Steinway & Sons label featuring works by Schumann, Lourié and Bartók.
-Other upcoming projects include a concerto appearance with the Fairbanks Symphony Orchestra and recitals at the Smithsonian Museum in Washington, D.C., the American Philosophical Society in Philadelphia, McGill University in Montreal and the University of Washington as well as the preparation of the complete preludes for solo piano of Claude Debussy.
-Her recent engagements include performances of Beethoven’s Piano Concerto No. 4 with the Bergen Philharmonic Orchestra under the baton of Edward Gardner, Beethoven’s Piano Concerto No. 2 and Rachmaninoff’s Concerto No.3 with McGill Symphony Orchestra under Maestro Alexis Hauser and with the NYCA Symphony Orchestra under Eduard Zilberkrant, and Beethoven’s Piano Concerto No.5 with the Waterloo-Cedar Falls Symphony with Maestro Jason Weinberger, as well as solo recitals in Philadelphia, Montreal, and collaborations with the Jasper and New Orford String Quartets and other artists.
+Highlights of the ‘17/18 season include debut recitals in Carnegie Hall’s Zankel Hall and the Berlin Philharmonie and her CD recording debut “Mélancholie” on the Steinway & Sons label.
+Featuring works by Schumann, Lourié and Bartók, Li's playing was lauded by the Art Music Lounge as "...extremely expressive...with a smoldering undercurrent that reaches deep inside the notes...a fascinating album, one that points to an artist with a deep emotional commitment to the music she is playing."
+Upcoming projects include a concerto appearance with the National Symphony Orchestra of Dominican Republic, Fairbanks Symphony Orchestra, Knoxville Symphony Orchestra, recitals at New York’s Steinway Hall, Philadelphia’s American Philosophical Society, Oregon's Portland Piano International, Rhode Island's Jamestown Piano Association, as well as a recording project "Une lettre" of the works of Sergei Bortkiewicz for the Steinway & Sons label.
+A passionate advocate of new music, she will be giving the world premiere of works by Renee Favand-See (“Growing”) and Samuel Zyman (“Restless”).
+Recent engagements include recitals at the Smithsonian Museum in Washington, D.C., McGill University and the University of Washington, performances of Beethoven’s Concerto No. 4 with the Bergen Philharmonic Orchestra under the baton of Edward Gardner, Beethoven’s Concerto No. 2 and Rachmaninoff’s Concerto No. 3 with McGill Symphony Orchestra under Maestro Alexis Hauser and the NYCA Symphony Orchestra under Eduard Zilberkant, and Beethoven’s Concerto No. 5 with the Waterloo-Cedar Falls Symphony with Jason Weinberger.
+She also gave solo recitals in Philadelphia, Montréal and China, performed in collaborations with the Jasper and New Orford String Quartets, and appeared as a guest artist for the New York Philharmonic Symposium on Stravinsky with conductor Valery Gergiev.

 “ZHENNI LI FOUND THE QUIRKY HARMONIC SENSIBILITY AND STRANGE BEAUTY OF SCHUMANN WITH NATURAL EASE, WITH ESPECIALLY INCISIVE DRAWING OUT OF INNER VOICES." —BROAD STREET REVIEW

 Ms. Li has garnered worldwide recognition, most recently as the winner of the 2017 New York Concert Artists Worldwide Debut Audition, Astral Artist’s 2016 National Auditions, the Grieg International Competition in Norway, and the unanimous 1st Prize at the Concours Musical de France.
 She is also a top prizewinner of the International Russian Piano Competition, Midwest International Piano Competition, the Kosciusko Chopin Piano Competition and The Heida Hermanns International Piano Competition.
-Her performances have been broadcast internationally through numerous sources including WQXR in New York, Canada National CBC Radio, Norwegian National Radio: NPK P2/NPK Klassisk, Texas Public Radio, WFMT Public Radio in Chicago, Iowa Public Radio and WWFM The Classical Network.
-She has also appeared as a guest artist for the New York Philharmonic Symposium on Stravinsky with conductor Valery Gergiev.
+Her performances have been broadcast internationally on New York’s WQXR, Canada National CBC Radio, Norwegian National Radio: NPK P2/NPK Klassisk, Texas Public Radio, Chicago’s WFMT Public Radio, Iowa Public Radio, Philadelphia’s WWFM The Classical Network and WRTI, and Hunan Daily in China.

 "A PIANIST OF FORMIDABLE MEANS, SHE IS AN UNCOMMONLY IMAGINATIVE AND CREATIVE MUSICIAN."